AbenezerMamo/just-ified-kidding/README.md

 48. (continued) Optimist's crime - must have passed and just missed me - "saddest story ever told"
 49. Girl who I'm determined to upset by striking out all her favorite players.
 Wait, wrong sport.
 A for effort.
 5/5 like I'm Ab
 50. c but Alkaline (to help her wash down candy shots)
+51. To add or not to add.
+The sub zero substantive issue that is the cover in and out of the money - but never f*ck around money.
+52. They say the greatest cars are all about hitting the break - not even gassed up